Taking Steps to Lower Blood Sugar May Protect Against Age-Related Memory Loss

 Using high-resolution brain imaging, researchers showed that rising blood sugar levels selectively target a key area of the brain linked to memory decline.

-exercise and eating a healthy diet, may help both the body and the brain as it ages.
+The finding suggests that interventions to improve blood sugar, such as getting regular exercise and eating a healthy diet, may help both the body and the brain as it ages.

 "We have known that exercise improves blood sugar and that it helps prevent age-related memory loss," says lead researcher Scott Small, MD, of Columbia University Medical Center.
 "In this study, we were able to show the specific area of the brain that is impacted by rising blood sugar."